devbyray/devworld-2025-local-ai/presentation/slides.md

 - 📴 Offline usage (you need internet to download a LLM)
 - 📚 Large library of LLMs from multiple sources like: Ollama and huggingface
 - ⚡ Practical use cases:
-    - Use local LLM's from Ollama and huggingface
+    - Use local LLMs from Ollama and huggingface
-    - Set system prompts, temprature, structured output
+    - Set system prompts, temperature, structured output

  -->